Subject: Sexual Violence Prevention and Response

 SHARE Advisor: The SHARE Advisor is the University official appointed to carry out responsibilities pursuant to this policy through the Sexual Harassment and Assault Response and Education (SHARE) Service.

 Sexual Violence: Any violence, physical or psychological, carried out through sexual means or by targeting sexuality.
-This includes, but is not limited to, sexual harassment, sexual assault, stalking, and indecent exposure, voyeurism, degrading sexual imagery, distribution of sexual images or video of a community member without their consent, and cyber harassment or cyber stalking of a sexual nature.
-Some acts of sexual violence intersect with or influenced by systemic oppression related, but not limited, to protected grounds under the NB Human Rights Act.
+This includes, but is not limited to, sexual harassment, sexual assault, stalking, indecent exposure, voyeurism, degrading sexual imagery, distribution of sexual images or video of a community member without their consent; or cyber harassment or cyber stalking of a sexual nature.
+Some acts of sexual violence intersect with or may be influenced by systemic oppression related, but not limited, to protected grounds under the New Brunswick Human Rights Act.